Home > Insights > Estate Planning & Trusts > How to Discuss Your Estate Plan With Family Members

 6 Tips to Help Navigate This Difficult Conversation

-Discussing your estate planning wishes with loved ones can be a difficult and stressful conversation.
+Discussing your estate planning wishes with heirs can be a difficult and stressful conversation.
 Not only does the conversation require everyone involved to consider your eventual death but it can also bring up sensitive financial issues, such as who will inherit what.
-However, in order to avoid misunderstandings once it’s too late to have a say, it’s important to clearly communicate your wishes in advance.
+However, in order to avoid misunderstandings after it’s too late to have a say, it’s important to clearly communicate your wishes in advance.
 The following tips can help you navigate this difficult conversation.

 #1 – Choose the right time and place.